declanmalone/gnetraid/README.md

 * the *fraction* of disk failures tolerated = (n - k) / n
 * the degree of space overhead = (n - k) / k

 Following on from the previous example, we can see that the (k=3, n=4) scheme can tolerate n - k = 1 disk failure, and expressed as a fraction this is (4 - 3) / 4 or one quarter of the disks.
-The amount of spce overhead is ( 4 - 3 ) / 3 = one third.
+The amount of space overhead is ( 4 - 3 ) / 3 = one third (or 20Mb).

 One of the major benefits of IDA over RAID is that it can be tuned depending on whether the goal is improved redundancy or improved space efficiency.
 RAID restricts you to certain standard configurations, each with their own fixed k and n values.
 Hybrid RAID systems are possible, but they generally involve layering one RAID system (including RAID-0, which is striped only, but has no redundancy) on top of another.
 The space overheads of such hybrid RAID arrays is the accumumalation of the overheads *at each level*.
 This leads to the fact that for a given required level of redundancy, there is probably a set of IDA parameters which is more efficient than RAID.